pgwall/qms/.ipynb_checkpoints/README-checkpoint.md

 An example bash script (`commandline_test_qms_nn.sh`) is provided in the `scripts` directory.

 Pretrained models:
-- Available for 5 drugs: Dabrafenib, trametinib, ponatinib, palbociclib, and osimertinib)
+- Available for 5 drugs: Dabrafenib, trametinib, ponatinib, palbociclib, and osimertinib.
-- Located in the `pretrained_models` directory
+- Located in the `pretrained_models` directory.
-- Each drug has models for QMS and binary features (10 total)
+- Each drug has models for QMS and binary features (10 total).
     - 5 QMS feature models corresponding to the 5 final models of the outer nested loop.
-    - 5 binary feature models (as above)
+    - 5 binary feature models (as above).
-- Model names include the exact QMS features used to train the final models (binNS is the `not_scored.csv` vector)
+- Model names include the exact QMS features used to train the final models (binNS is the `not_scored.csv` vector).

 Model settings are stored in .yml files and are loaded automatically to run model.
 Make sure to use the correct settings file for the corresponding model.
 These settings are:
 - batch_size: Number of samples per mini-batch.